kyma-incubator/examples/README.md

 ## About

-This sample application was created to give you a running end to end sample application implemented in java / Spring Boot running on Kyma.
+This sample application was created to give you a running end to end sample application implemented in Java / Spring Boot running on Kyma.
 In the end state it should make all the features Kyma delivers visible to you as developers.
 Also it should help you to get started and implement your own scenarios on Kyma.
-However this is not ment to be Best Practice / Production ready code.
+However this is not meant to be Best Practice / Production ready code.
 Instead it is often kept simple with manual steps to make clear what actually happens.
 If you have issues/remarks while using it, please feel free to feedback.

 ## First Steps: Deploy the application

 ### Environment Setup